 If poor airflow doesn’t feel like the problem, then another problem is leading your AC frost over.
 If this is what’s occurring, just defrosting it won’t fix the issue.
 The evaporator coil will possibly freeze again unless you repair the root symptom.
 Contact an HVAC technician to look for issues with your air conditioner, which might include:

 - Refrigerant leak: AC units recycle refrigerant, so it shouldn’t run out.
 Low refrigerant signals a leak somewhere.
 Only a pro can find the leak, fix it, and recharge the system to the correct concentration.

 - Grimy evaporator coil: If grime accumulates on the coil, air can’t reach it, and it’s apt to freeze.

 - Nonfunctional blower: A broken motor or unbalanced fan could halt airflow over the evaporator coil.

-If your AC freezes up, contact the NATE-certified technicians at A1 Chesney Service Experts to fix the trouble.
+If your AC freezes up, contact the ACE-certified technicians at A1 Chesney Service Experts to fix the trouble.
 We have a lot of experience helping homeowners check their air conditioners, and we’re certain we can get things operating again fast.
 Contact us at 587-315-5271 to schedule air conditioning repair in Calgary with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.